All Products

 (GHSA-g8p2-7wf7-98mq)

-The Control UI trusts the gatewayUrl in the URL parameters and connects automatically.
-If a user clicks a malicious link, the gateway token can be stolen and sent to an attacker's server.
-This leads to one-click remote code execution (RCE) with a CVSS score of 8.8, even if the gateway is only listening on the local machine.
+The Control UI blindly trusts the gatewayUrl parameter in the URL and connects automatically.
+By tricking a user into clicking a malicious link, an attacker can steal the gateway token and send it to their server, leading to one-click RCE (CVSS 8.8), even if the gateway is only listening on localhost.
 This was fixed in v2026.1.29.

 Skills supply chain

-Over 800 malicious Skills were found in the OpenClaw Skills registry, making up about 20% of all published packages.
-These malicious Skills include credential theft and back door implantation.
-Installing unreviewed Skills is equivalent to escalating Agent permissions.
+Over 800 malicious Skills (about 20% of all published packages) were found in the OpenClaw Skills registry, including Skills for credential theft and installing backdoors.
+Installing unverified Skills escalates the AI agent's permissions.

-Indirect Prompt Injection (IDPI) has been observed in real-world scenarios.
+Indirect prompt injection (IDPI) has been observed in real-world scenarios.
 Attackers embed hidden instructions in web page content.
-When the Agent fetches the content, it mistakenly runs the instructions, leading to data exfiltration or unauthorized operations.
+When the agent fetches this content, it may inadvertently execute these instructions, leading to data exfiltration or unauthorized operations.

 Regulators in multiple countries are focusing on the risks of AI agents.
-The Ministry of Industry and Information Technology (MIIT) issued a warning about the security risks of the open source OpenClaw AI agent, recommending timely updates and security hardening.
+China's Ministry of Industry and Information Technology (MIIT) issued a security alert regarding the risks of the open-source OpenClaw AI agent, recommending immediate updates and security hardening.

-Industry reports illustrate the external threat landscape.
-An audit of OpenClaw's own code repository reveals another dimension: the project itself frequently fixes security issues.
-By analyzing the security semantics of Git history and commit messages, you can quantify the scale and distribution of security-related code changes over a period.
-This helps determine where the attack surface is concentrated.
+Beyond external threats, an audit of the OpenClaw source code reveals that the project itself is frequently fixing security issues.
+Semantic analysis of Git commit history quantifies the scale and distribution of security-related changes and identifies where the attack surface concentrates.

-Filtering and classifying recent commits in OpenClaw show that risks are highly concentrated in the entry and execution layers:
+After filtering and categorizing recent commits in the OpenClaw repository, risks concentrate in the entry and execution layers:

 Module